Jahanzeb Banu Begum: Marriage

 On 3 January 1669, Jahanzeb married her first cousin, Prince Muhammad Azam, the eldest son of her uncle Aurangzeb and his chief wife, Dilras Banu Begum.
 The marriage ceremony was arranged by Jahanara Begum, amidst the most lavish and grand celebrations and took place in her palace.
 Their marriage proved to be extremely happy.
 Jani was Azam's trusted companion and confidante as well as his favourite wife being greatly loved by him.
 She was also Aurangzeb's best-loved daughter-in-law.

-She gave birth to Azam's eldest son on 4 August 1670.
-He was named 'Bidar Bakht' by his grandfather.
-Aurangzeb, throughout his life showed marks of exceptional love to these two and to their eldest son, Prince Bidar Bakht, a gallant, discreet and ever successful general, on all three of whom he used to constantly lavish gifts.
-Bidar Bakht was his grandfather's favourite grandchild in his old age.

 After her marriage, Jahanzeb played multiple roles in her husband's household.
 Two of them in particular stand out.
 The first can be broadly defined as military in nature, the second, less dramatic, but just as critical.
 The princess maintained harmonious household relations by cultivating a strong spirit of camaraderie and shared struggle among key members of the princely household.
 Her skill at this came to the fore in the winter of 1702, when a spat between Azam and his chief huntsman and koka Mir Hedayatullah occurred as the men were on a hunt.
 Azam was furious and he immediately threw his koka out of his household.
 It fell to Jahanzeb to persuade her husband to forgive Mir Hedayatullah, which she was able to do.
 After a few days, Mir Hedayatullah joined Azam's household in his old position.

 The princess was also responsible for managing relations between Azam and their son, Prince Bidar Bakht.
 Unfortunately imperial favour poisoned relations between Bidar Bakht and his father.
 When Bidar was appointed viceroy of Malwa (contiguous to Gujarat where Azam was serving) in the early 1700s, Jahanzeb petitioned her uncle, Aurangzeb, to permit Bidar to come and visit her since she had not seen him in a long time.
 The young prince was granted seven days to visit his mother.